-The architecture, landscaping and interiors of the St. Regis Mauritius Resort draw simultaneously on St. Regis’s traditional design hallmarks and the local heritage and regional aesthetics of Mauritius.
+The architecture, landscaping and interiors of the St. Regis Mauritius Resort draw simultaneously on St. Regis’s traditional design hallmarks, the local heritage and the regional aesthetics of Mauritius.

 The colonial style of the buildings speaks to a sense of place and authenticity.
 The high volumes of the rooms, vast terraces and colonnades, especially in the manor house, convey the grace of the era without being ostentatious.
 It also enhances the impression that guests are arriving at a private residence rather than at an impersonal hotel reception.
 In keeping with the St. Regis values of personalised experiences and discretion, the architecture eschews public areas and standardised administrative spaces.
 Instead of a formal reception, the arrival point greets guests with a spectacular view along a colonnade, prioritising the experiential over the procedural.
 A butler facilitates an intimate and personal welcome.

 The rest of the resort is configured around the manor house, where the restaurants, bar, ballrooms and other facilities such as a library and conservatory can be found.
 Its grounds resemble a rambling estate, where the spa, pool, additional restaurants, guest suites and a villa are thoughtfully positioned.

 The architecture of the manor house and other buildings, such as the boathouse, have been conceived as altered originals, deliberately conjuring the passage of time.
 The impression of individual history is sustained through every aspect of the detailing.
 The furnishings have all been carefully collected – no two pieces are the same.
 It is as if the owner of the manor house personally sourced artefacts from countries associated with Mauritius’s complex and compelling colonial past, taking in French, Eastern, British and Indian influences and curating an eclectic stylistic exploration of the island’s cultural heritage.